vikaskushwaha9oct/intstar/README.md

 # intstar

-This project defines a computation model/language/framework for writing (int)egrative (int)elligence systems (named measurement calculus).
+This project defines a computational framework for modelling complex adaptive hierarchical systems (named measurement calculus).
+Some examples of such systems which exhibit (int)egrative (int)elligence include our brains, organizations, social and economic systems.

-It approaches AI from a distributed systems perspective and relies on structural metrics to guide intelligent behaviour.
-Aim is to explore: 1) how complexity can arise from simple solvers working together in a distributed setting, 2) how metrics on the structure of knowledge can be used to create solvers which generalize across domains, with little training, 3) how the combination of above two, could result into a flexible real time learning system, capable of taking decisions and carrying out conversations, and 4) how we can load knowledge into the system using knowledge creation tools.
+Aim is to explore: 1) how complexity can arise from simple solvers working together under the guidance of a hierarchy,

+2) how metrics on the structure of knowledge can be used to create solvers which generalize across domains, with little training, 3) how the combination of above two, could result into a flexible real time learning system, capable of taking decisions and adapting to environment in an unsupervised manner.

 **M calculus concepts:**

-1) _Switch_: An abstraction to allow two systems to talk with each other.
+1) _Switch_: In hierarchical systems, higher parts of the system maintain an abstract view of the state of the system, while lower parts deal with actions and low level sensory data.
+These parts need to interact with each other via a mechanism.
+We call that mechanism "switch" in our framework.
+Switch allows two parts, which deal with world at different abstraction levels, to interact with each other.
 We use it create manifestation hierarchies: where one end of the switch declares concepts & their relationships, and the end other provides manifestations for the those concepts & associated actions.
 Any communication between two switch ends is done in terms of a sequence of measurements.

-2) _Measurement_: A common representation system for knowledge/actions.
-It consist of two measurable values being compared with each other.
+2) _Measurement_: We need a common way of describing information, which can work across different abstraction levels and domains.
+It should also allow us to analyze the structure of information.
+To achieve that we model information as a sequence of measurements.
+A measurement is modelled as a comparison between two measurable concepts.
 Further, uncertainty and confidence, can be associated with each measurement.
-The representation aims to be minimal, with the ability to encode different types of noisy knowledge representations easily.
-Such a representation should allow us to easily define and experiment with metrics based on structure of knowledge.
+This allows us to capture both noise and inexact or approximate knowledge.
+Conceptual relationships are encoded as measurements.
+Concepts get their meaning based on the relationships they have with other concepts.

-3) _Agent_: Provides a template for computation.
-It is defined in terms of attention and action cycles.
-Agent, Attention, Action -- all 3 are defined as switch sides.
-To define an intelligent agent, we instantiate an Agent, with appropriate implementations of Attention and Action, and a set of measurements to bootstrap with.
+3) _Attention Action Cycles_: Agent sits at the top of the hierarchy.
+It needs a mechanism to choose between multiple competing priorities.
+We use cycles of attention and action to achieve that.
+We instantiate an Agent, with appropriate implementations of Attention and Action, and a set of measurements to bootstrap with.

-4) _Language_: Provides abstractions to define serializable languages on top of Measurement representation.
-The default human readable language to serialize Measurement objects is called M Lang.

-5) _MeasurementNetwork_: An abstraction to allow us to store, search and organize measurements.
+4) _Structural Metrics On Knowledge_: Adaptive systems need motivation on how to self organize and adapt.
+If we can quantify properties like consistency, genericity, statefulness, etc. as metrics on information structures, they can be used to define optimization problems, for system to solve and adapt around.

 **Project architecture:**